samh4cks/samh4cks.github.io/_posts/2024-12-15-linkvortex-hackthebox.md

                         password: '12345678910',
                         password: '12345678910',
 ```
-In the above `authentication.test.js` file, I have found password that is `OctopiFociPilfer45`.
+In the above `authentication.test.js` file, I found password that is `OctopiFociPilfer45`.

-I have found the password but now I have to find the login panel for the admin.
-I think I haven't checked for `robots.txt` file.
+I have found the password, but now I need to locate the login panel for the admin.
+I think I haven't checked for the `robots.txt` file yet.
+Let's check `robots.txt` to find some information.

 ![Robots.txt](/assets/images/writeups/LinkVortex-HTB/4.png)

-`robots.txt` reveals some directories which considered as `disallow`, but `/ghost` seems interesting as we have found credentials too.
+`robots.txt` revealed some directories marked as `disallow`, but `/ghost` seems interesting, especially since I have found credentials as well.

 Let's visit [__http://linkvortex.htb/ghost__]() and see if we can access it.